 The time between one period and the next is called the menstrual cycle (often referred to as a ‘cycle’).
-The cycle phases are controlled by the release of hormones, including Follicle Stimulating Hormone ( FSH), Lutenizing Hormone (LH), Oestrogen and Progesterone.
+The cycle phases are controlled by the release of hormones, including Follicle Stimulating Hormone ( FSH), Luteinising Hormone (LH), oestrogen and progesterone.
 Each one of these hormones plays a specific role throughout the cycle.

-There are many reasons why a woman may not be not be ovulating – Polycystic Ovarian Syndrome (PCOS), stress, over-exercising, obesity, excessive weight loss, hormonal imbalances (eg. thyroid, prolactin) or low ovarian reserve (low egg numbers).
+There are many reasons why a woman may not be ovulating – Poly Cystic Ovarian Syndrome (PCOS), stress, over-exercising, obesity, excessive weight loss, hormonal imbalances (e.g. thyroid, prolactin) or low ovarian reserve (low egg numbers).

 Fertility medications are sometimes necessary to stimulate the ovaries.

 There are various ovulation detection kits, online applications and tools to monitor and track for ovulation.

 Once the fertility specialist has diagnosed an ovulation problem, options for treatments will be discussed with you.
 The aim will be to start you ovulating.

 The fertility medications are either oral tablets or injections.
 Your doctor will decide which is most suitable for you.
 All medications aim to release Follicle Stimulating Hormone (FSH), which stimulates the ovary to produce a follicle (a cyst-like structure that contains an egg).
 If you have injections, you will be monitored with blood tests and ultrasounds.
 This will identify ovulation and the optimal time for sexual intercourse to assist with achieving a pregnancy.